boboweike/react_full_course/03_Basic_Usage_of_React/script/README.md

 Next, we'll tackle the second step: creating a React element.[command/pause] We'll use the `React.createElement` method for this.
 This method requires three parameters.

-- The first is the name of the element you want to create, which corresponds to the name of an HTML element.[pause/comment] For example, if you want to create a heading, you can write `h1` here.
+- The first parameter is the name of the element you want to create, which corresponds to the name of an HTML element.[pause/comment] For example, if you want to create a heading, you can write `h1` here.
 - The second parameter is for the attributes of the element.[pause/comment] If you want to add attributes to this element, you can write them here.
 If there are no attributes, you can simply write `null`.
 For now, let's keep it simple and go with `null`.
-- The third parameter is the node or child node of the element, which can be a text node or an element node. [pause/comment] To keep it simple, we'll write a text node, say, `Hello React!`.
+- The third parameter is the child node of the element, which can be a text node or an element node. [pause/comment] To keep it simple, we'll write a text node, say, `Hello React!`.

 By using this method, we can create a `React` element.